-RTÉ has achieved the globally recognised international energy management standard, ISO 50001, becoming the first broadcaster in Ireland and the UK to achieve the standard.
+In 2021 RTÉ became the first broadcaster in Ireland and UK to achieve ISO 50001 standard.

-In recent years, RTÉ has also won a number of high profile awards for its initiatives and achievements in the area of sustainability and waste management.
-These include being a shortlisted finalist in the Green Public Sector of the Year, the Sustainability Team of the Year and the Green Large Organisation of the Year in the national Facilities Management Awards.
+In recent years, RTÉ has also won a number of high profile awards for its initiatives and achievements in the area of sustainability and waste management; these include being a shortlisted finalist in the Green Public Sector of the Year, the Sustainability Team of the Year and the Green Large Organisation of the Year in the national Facilities Management Awards.
 In 2017, RTÉ was the Overall Winner in the Pakman Awards for Excellence in Sustainability.

-RTÉ is also one of a relatively small number of companies in Ireland to have been awarded the Business in the Community Business Mark, which is based on ISO 26000 and is independently audited by the National Standards Authority of Ireland (NSAI).
+RTÉ is also one of only 33 companies in Ireland to have been awarded the Business in the Community Business Mark, which is based on ISO 26000 and is independently audited by the National Standards Authority of Ireland (NSAI).
 The Mark assesses best in class corporate social responsibility and sustainability and looks at leadership, policies, practices, performance, and impact in areas such as; employee engagement, innovation, environmental practices, supply chain management and engagement with the local community.

 Did you know:

 - In an industry first, RTÉ is among 12 broadcasters and streamers who have signed up to The Climate Content Pledge.
 The signatories – which also include the BBC, Channel 4, ITV, RTE, S4C and Sky – are committing to using their content to help audiences understand what tackling climate change might mean for them, as well as inspire and inform sustainable choices.
 Read more here.

 - RTÉ News has a section dedicated to Climate Change issues at RTE.ie/Climate

 - RTÉ is a member of the All Ireland Pollinator Plan (https://pollinators.ie/).